ppy/osu-wiki/news/2023/2023-12-16-nat-gazette-dec-2023.md

 #### Better visibility for BN preferences

 Beatmap Nominators can now set their map and song preferences in the [BN Management website](https://bn.mappersguild.com), alongside their custom request criteria in a much more detailed way.
-This will make it easier for users to know who to request a map to by parsing through the list of open members and their respective preferences.
+This will make it easier for users to know who to request by parsing through the list of open members and their respective preferences.

 Simply click on any user in the [home page](https://bn.mappersguild.com/home) to see their detailed request preferences as seen below: